Cyfrin/Updraft/courses/security/4-puppy-raffle/12-dos-case-study/+page.md

    - Is the iterable entity bounded by size?
    - Can a user append arbitrary items to the list?
    - How much does it cost the user to do so?
-2. **External calls**: These can be anything from transfering Eth to calling a third-party contract.
+2. **External calls**: These can be anything from transferring Eth to calling a third-party contract.
 Evaluate ways these external calls could fail, leading to an incomplete transaction.

 DoS attacks put simply are - the denial of functions of a protocol.
 They can arise from multiple sources, but the end result is always a transaction failing to execute.